mapbox/stork/readme.md

   - if there is no matching project, create one
   - if there is a matching project, run a build for the desired sha
   - when running a build, if the repository **does not** contain a top-level `buildspec.yml`, bundle-shepherd provides its default as a `buildspecOverride`.
 If the repository **does** contain a top-level `buildspec.yml` file, then by not setting an override, the repositories' file will be used.

+## Bootstrapping an account

+1. Pick a bucket & prefix in your account that's going to house bundles.
+2. Running `./bin/bootstrap.sh bucket prefix` creates an initial bundle for bundle-shepherd itself.
+3. Create the bundle-shepherd stack using cfn-config
+4. Make sure that CodeBuild is given permission to access your Github account (via console)